joulupukki/hothouse-effects/src/Flick/README.md

 | FOOTSWITCH 1 | Save & Exit | Saves all parameters and exits Reverb Edit Mode.<br/>Long press for DFU mode. |
 | FOOTSWITCH 2 | Save & Exit | Saves all parameters and exits Reverb Edit Mode. |

+### Factory Reset (Restore default reverb parameters)

+To enter factory reset mode, **press and hold** **Footswitch #2** when powering the pedal.
+The LED lights will alternatively blink slowly.

+1. Rotate Knob #1 to 100%.
+The LEDs will quickly flash simultaneously and start blinking faster.
+2. Rotate Knob #1 to 0%.
+The LEDs will quickly flash simultaneously and start blinking faster.
+3. Rotate Knob #1 to 100%.
+The LEDs will quickly flash simultaneously and start blinking faster.
+4. Rotate Knob #1 to 0%.
+The LEDs will quickly flash simultaneously, defaults will be restored, and the pedal will resume normal pedal mode.

+To exit factory reset mode without resetting.
+Power off the pedal and power it back on.

 ### Installation

 Create a `daisy-seed/` directory on your computer.